idle-meerkat/sdevwiki-fork/Network-Address-Translation-(NAT).md

 NOTE: The stateful NAT feature requires Linux kernel 5.8.9 and above.

-## Basic configuration
+## Basic Configuration
-This example covers the basic use case (many to one, with one private Switchdev port) for stateful NAT configuration, using TC connection tracking subsystem.
+This example covers the basic use case (many-to-one, with one private Switchdev port) for stateful NAT configuration, using a TC connection tracking subsystem.

-The following figure shows Dynamic NAT Setup:
+The following figure shows dynamic NAT setup:

 ![Dynamic NAT Setup](images/dynamic_nat_setup.png)

-NOTE: the same scenario also covers the case if you have only one private host.
+NOTE: This scenario also covers the case of only one private host.
 Configuration of private host connected to the switch device (in this case on one private):
 ```
 # private host: IP/default gateway